enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

 App
 ---

 The globally available ``app`` object holds information about the contextual app it was delivered from.
+It has the following properties:

-.. js:variable:: app.name
+app.name

-    :returns: The name of the application, as defined in its gradle configuration.
+  The name of the application, as defined in its gradle configuration.

-.. js:function:: app.version
+app.version

-    :returns: Version of the application, as defined in its gradle configuration.
+  Version of the application, as defined in its gradle configuration.

-.. js:function:: app.config
+app.config

-    :returns: Values from the application's configuration file.
+  Values from the application's configuration file.
 This can be set using ``$XP_HOME/config/<app.name>.cfg``.
-Every time the configuration is
-    changed the app is restarted.
+Every time the configuration is changed the app is restarted.

 Examples: